-- Ministry of Defence, Office of the Leader of the House of Commons, Prime Minister's Office, 10 Downing Street, Cabinet Office, Department for Communities and Local Government, Department for Culture, Media & Sport, Foreign & Commonwealth Office, The Rt Hon Sir Michael Fallon MP, and The Rt Hon William Hague
+- Ministry of Defence, Office of the Leader of the House of Commons, Prime Minister's Office, 10 Downing Street, Cabinet Office, Department for Communities and Local Government Department for Culture, Media & Sport, Foreign & Commonwealth Office, The Rt Hon Sir Michael Fallon, and The Rt Hon William Hague

 - Part of:

 - National events and ceremonies and VE Day 70th anniversary

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 A 3-day weekend of events will mark the 70th anniversary of Victory in Europe (VE) Day.

 William Hague, Leader of the House of Commons, has today announced 3 days of commemorations to mark the 70th anniversary of Victory in Europe Day (VE Day 70) this summer.

 The plans include events across the UK to mark the 70th anniversary of the end of the Second World War in Europe.
 Events will range from a parade, a service of thanksgiving and a star-studded concert in central London, to street parties around the UK.

 Mr Hague, Leader of the House of Commons, said:

 I am delighted to announce 3 days of celebrations, which will pay fitting tribute to those who did so much to defend this country and ensure victory in Europe.

 It is right that we take time to reflect on the sacrifices made, not just by those in the Armed Forces, but by civilians such as Land Girls and those in Reserved Occupations and make sure that the whole country has the chance to take part in commemorating this momentous anniversary and remembering those who gave so much for our freedom.